ajponte/NFLPlayerSentiments/README.md

 + The idea of assigning word sentiments arose during one of U.C.
 Berkeley's CS61a projects.

-To be done at some point in the near fututre:
+To be done at some point in the near future:
 -----------------------------------------------
 + Creaete a web interface with a scroll dowm, to pick a player.
 + Check in a database to verify that a given player actually exists.